 How long does the seller have to respond to my offer?

 There is no standard answer to this.
 A purchase offer will have a “life” that can typically vary from 12 hours to 3 or 4 days depending on various circumstances.
 A shorter life is recommended if the home that you are looking to buy is newly listed with multiple offers waiting.
-A more extended life, such as a few days, is recommended and/or necessary if the home that you are looking to buy has been on the market for quite some time and the seller is not locally available.
+A more extended experience, such as a few days, is recommended and necessary if the home that you are looking to buy has been on the market for quite some time and the seller is not locally available.